Flight Training

 For more information on Flight Training, and how to get started, please feel free to come out to our field for our Student Nights, and/or contact our Chief Flight Instructor Steve Seltmann via this address. (stevesfb@msn.com)

-Student Nights happen weekly on Thursday evenings, start time around 6:00 pm.
-If you do not have your own plane, no need to worry.
-PMAC instructors provide their own club trainers that are available upon request.
-Come out, and join us in learning more about the incredible world of RC aviation.
+Student Nights happen weekly on Thursday evenings during the summer around 6:00 pm.
+If you do not have your own plane, no need to worry, PMAC instructors can provide trainer planes for you.
+Come out and join us in learning more about the incredible world of RC aviation.